Tutorial - Matrix Computations on the GPU in Clojure (in TFLOPS!)

 Create the 3-element empty vector on the GPU device with

 clv.
-That is short for (with the default engine) ‘single precision floating point CL vector’.
+That is short for ‘single precision floating point CL vector’.
 We are using single precision because affordable consumer-grade GPU devices offer amazing performance with floats, and are much slower (Radeons 290X - 8x, GeForce 980 - 32x) with doubles.
 Most of the time you do not even need double precision, but when you do, you need to shell more $$$ for the professional grade products such as FirePro and Tesla.
 Neanderthal supports doubles just the same.

 Write the data from an ordinary vector

 (fv 1 -2 3)to the GPU.
 That data needs to travel from Java to raw memory and from raw memory, over PCIe bus, to the GPU memory.
 That is a lot of steps, and Neanderthal does all these with only one physical copying, but anyway, that data needs to travel and it takes some precious time, so should you do this as rarely as possible.

 Very important: hold the reference to that GPU vector and release it once you do not need it.
 Neanderthal can do that bookkeeping for you if you use ClojureCL’s

 with-releasemacro which works just like Clojure’s let form, but keeps in mind to release the memory on the device when the code reaches the end or if any exception happens to be thrown.
 Neanderthal would work without this, but your GPU memory will fill up after some time, and refuse to work further.

 The happy stuff: call Neanderthal core functions in the same way you’d do for the plain CPU Neanderthal vectors and matrices.
 Yes, it is that easy.

 Measure the Performance